MicroControleurMonde/Teensy_4.1_RNG/README.md

     However, the calls to the include file are a hellish machine. it is all about working on the multiple registers of the MCU.
 Like a big piston-driven machine.
 It's real brain surgery ...

+*A glimpse of hell.
+By the way, some of this information is not in the official doc.*  [Registers](https://github.com/MicroControleurMonde/Teensy_4.1_RNG/blob/main/Reports/registers.txt)

 ## Breakdown of Sections

 1. Project Description